priyaravindran09/chatApp/README.md

 To use the app:

-Step 1: run the server with port number as argument Step 2: run the client with the server name and port number as arguments
+Step 1: Run the server with port number as argument Step 2: Run the client with the server name and port number as arguments

 To quit chat: